 COVID-19 Advisory: WSU Extension is working to keep our communities safe.
 All Extension programming is being provided virtually, postponed, or canceled.
 Effective March 16, 2020, WSU Extension county offices and WSU Research & Extension Centers will be closed to the public.
 We are available via email, phone, and webconference.

-Kate Ryan of Soil Sisters Plants & Produce will share what she’s learned in over 30 years of growing vegetables, herbs, and flowers in Western Washington.
+Speaker: Kate Ryan of Soil Sisters Plants & Produce will share what she’s learned in over 30 years of growing and selling vegetables, herbs, flowers, and plants in western Washington.
 A self-professed lazy gardener, she’s learned from her many mistakes over the years.
-Tomatoes, potatoes, peppers, and eggplant are some of her favorites to grow.
-She’s learned what it takes to get a good harvest of these wonderful members of the Solanaceous family!
+A founding member of the Growing Groceries program, Kate enjoys sharing what she’s learned over the years with others.

 No matter if you only have a tiny apartment deck, small garden space, or plenty of acreage you can grow fresh, healthy food in a healthier, more environmentally friendly way.

 Developed over the last decade, our program goal is to increase community access to fresh, healthy food by teaching the latest research-based techniques for growing food.

 WSU Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs; contact WSU Extension at 425-338-2400 at least two weeks prior to the event.

 Because of security issues, you must have your own Zoom account to participate, and you must have your Zoom account set up and be registered for the webinar at least three hours before the webinar start time.

 You can easily create a free Zoom account if you do not already have one.
 Be sure you register with the same name and email address that you used for creating your Zoom account.